FY23 Sign-Up Period July 15th - August 17th

 WQ-4 Legume Cover Crop

 VA Tax Credits: As set forth by VA Code 58.1-339.3 and 58.1-439.5, VA currently provides a tax credit for implementation of certain BMP practices.
-The current tax credit rate, which is subject to change in accordance with the Code of VA, is 25% of tout of pocket expenses not to exceed $25,000.00.
-For those BMPs on tracts that have a Resource Management Plan, the tax credit is 50% of the out of pocket expenses not to exceed $50,000.00.
+The current tax credit rate, which is subject to change in accordance with the Code of VA, is 25% of out of pocket expenses not to exceed $25,000.00.
+For those BMPs on tracts that have a Resource Management Plan, the tax credit is 50% of the out of pocket expenses not to exceed $50,000.00

 The above video was shot during a farm tour that was hosted by the Peter Francisco SWCD.
 It focuses on cover crop and nutrient management practices that were put in place with the help of funds from the Virginia Agricultural Cost Share Program.